Jinzang/App-Followme/README.md

 template.
 In the template shipped with this package there are three section
 names: meta, primary, and secondary.
-The meta section is in the html header and contains the page metadata, although it may also contain other content tht varies between pages.
+The meta section is in the html header and contains the page metadata, although it may also contain other content that varies between pages.
 The primary section contains the page content that is maintained by you.
 None of this package's modules will change it.
 The secondary section contains content that is updated by the modules in this package and you will not normally change it.